VishakBaddur/Launcher/startup-genie/MCP_SETUP.md

 ### 🚀 Ready to Launch!

-Your Startup Genie platform now has:
+Your Launcher platform now has:
 - ✅ Beautiful React UI
 - ✅ Real AI-powered insights (when MCP server is running)
 - ✅ Fallback to quality mock data